 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Complaints are managed by senior staff, the head teacher and governors.
-An explanation of the complaints procedure is available in the Safeguarding file in the staff room.
+Complaints are managed by senior staff, the headteacher and governors.
+An explanation of the complaints procedure is available in the complaints policy.
 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.